f1r3k3rn/wr1t3upz/src/writeups/vikeCTF/Deep_Cover.md

 As the Viking ship sailed across the vast North Sea, its crew encountered unexpected turbulence in the form of a message.
 Amidst the rugged expanse of the waters, a messenger bird descended, bearing a weather report inscribed in Cyrillic script.
 With furrowed brows, the Norsemen deciphered the ominous tidings, seeking the hidden meaning within.
 ```

-we have a file where a cypher is applied where the following is written inside the following cyphertext
+we have a file where a cypher is applied let'see :

 ```
 ** Vfyhrfz Zftkzh: Skqmkv **